rust-embedded/embedded-hal/docs/migrating-from-0.2-to-1.0.md

 - [`watchdog::Watchdog`][watchdog]

-Please find a general [roadmap with further guidance here][roadmap-rm-traits] about whether and how to get these traits back in a future release
+Please find a general [roadmap with further guidance here][roadmap-rm-traits] about whether and how to get these traits back in a future release.

 If you are a generic driver author and need one of them, we would like to hear from you.
 Please add your use case to the appropriate issue for the trait affected.